dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 The SDK returns all query data as [pyarrow](https://arrow.apache.org/docs/python/index.html) tables.

+The SDK library doesn't come bundled with [Polars](https://pola.rs/) or [Pandas](https://pandas.pydata.org/).
+If you use these libraries, add them as dependencies in your project.

-To use the data with libraries like [pandas](https://pandas.pydata.org/) or [polars](https://pola.rs/), manually convert the data into the desired format:
+To use the data with libraries like Polars or Pandas, manually convert the data into the desired format.
+For example:

 #### If you're using pandas